digantsh/devops-test-script/README.md

 Note that without the `cacert` flag you will get an `Invalid certificate chain` error.

-You can also use `$ wget --ca-certificate=localhost.crt https://localhost:5000/messages/...` if you prefer.
+You can also use `$ wget --ca-certificate=localhost.crt https://localhost:5000/messages/...`.